 7. Letter of Intent (letter must be addressed to the Embassy and duly signed)

 I’d rather not share my letter since it’s too cheesy to be published.
 Lol.
 Anyway, I mentioned that my family used to live there.
-I even indicated the address of our old flat and the name of the hospital I was born in.
+I even indicated our old flat’s address and the name of the hospital I was born in.
 I also talked about what we plan to do during the trip.